tux86/my-player-performance-api/README.md

 $ yarn sls:deploy
 ```

 Verify that the deployment completed successfully.
-You should see the following in the Log :
+You should see the following in the console :
 ```shell
 ✔ Service deployed to stack my-player-performance-api-dev (68s)